eduardomozart/dokuwiki-sync/README.md

 If you use [ISPConfig](https://www.ispconfig.org/), you can create Cron jobs through the Web interface.
 Go to **Sites** > **Cron Jobs**.
 To create a new cron job, click on the **Add new Cron job** button.
 This will lead you to the Cron Job form with the tab Cron Job.

-The form to create/modify a cron job has the following ﬁelds:
+The form to create/modify a cron job has the following fields:

-1. **Parent website**: This is the web site for which you deﬁne the cron job (select the website that hosts your local DokuWiki instance).
+1. **Parent website**: This is the web site for which you define the cron job (select the website that hosts your local DokuWiki instance).
 2. **Minutes**: The minute to run the own job.
 Allowed values: ``0-59``. ``*`` means every minute.
 3. **Hours**: The hour to run the cron job.
 Allowed values: ``l-23``. ``*`` means every hour.
 4. **Days of month**: The day of the month to run the cron job.
 Allowed values: ``1-31``. ``*`` means every day of the month.
 5. **Months**: The month to run the own job.
 Allowed values: ``1-12`` (or names). ``*`` means every month.
 6. **Days of week**: The day of the week to run the cron job.
 Allowed values: ``0-7`` (``0`` or ``7`` is ``Sun``, or use names). ``*`` means every day of the week.
 7. **Command to run**: This is the command to execute.
 Shell scripts will be run by /bin/sh, URLs will be executed by wget.
 E.g. ``/usr/local/bin/dokuwiki-sync --config-file [web_root]/../private/.dokuwiki-syncrc``
-8. **Log output**: This option logs the output of the cronjcb into a cron log ﬁle that is placed into the ``private`` folder of the website.
+8. **Log output**: This option logs the output of the cronjcb into a cron log file that is placed into the ``private`` folder of the website.
-9. **Active**: This deﬁnes if the cron job is active or not.
+9. **Active**: This defines if the cron job is active or not.

 # Debugging